craftingcity/The-Known-World/README.md

 ### Orc (a.)
 ![[orcFather.png]]
 Orcs have been the slave-race of the multiverse for as long as they have existed, the Titans created them for this purpose.
-Orcs on Alaturmen are young, descendants of those survivors of [[The Assault of the Giant Decenters]].
+Orcs on Alaturmen are young, descendants of those survivors of [[The Assault of the Giant Dissenters]].

 **Age.** You are considered fully mature at fourteen and live to be about seventy.
 Orcs reproduce ritually, with a mage imparting Woven life into the severed flesh of any number of Orc.
 **Size.** Mechanically, your size is Medium.
 You stand at about six and a half feet tall.
 You weigh about 260 pounds.